dionmes/robot01/README.md

 ![The brain image](./img/xavier.jpg)

-In chat mode it acts like a normal chat llm but during output interprets the text.
-This interpretation will display an emotion on the display and a movement of the body to establish some level of Anthropomorphism.
+In chat mode it acts like a normal chat llm, during output the brain interprets the text and translates it to an emotion, this will display an facial expression on the display and a movement of the body to establish some level of Anthropomorphism.

 In Agent mode it uses Langchain to make the robot being able to complete goals and/or provide information.
 It has several tools to its availability in Agentic mode which allows the roboto to walk around, vision (via iets camera) and provide some basic information: